 Have you been ignoring smear test letters?
 When was the last time you checked your boobs for lumps?
-Self care isn't all about bubble baths and face masks, it might just be time for a little health M.O.T...
+Self care isn't all about bubble baths and natural face masks, it might just be time for a little health M.O.T...

 There’s no denying it’s been a year like no other.
 Our healthcare system was totally disrupted – appointments and operations were cancelled, hospitals became no-go zones, and every other illness took a back seat as we battened down the hatches against Covid-19.
 “Cancer referral rates were low and many women with red-flag symptoms may have had a delayed referral to a specialist clinic,” says Mr Narendra Pisal, consultant gynaecologist at London Gynaecology.
 While this is worrying, there’s good news.
 The message from the NHS is that it’s very much back in business.“During lockdown, many women also suffered from a delay in starting their treatments but, fortunately, things are now getting back to normal,” says Narendra.

 So, have you let things slip a bit?
 We can all be guilty of this from time to time – there’s definitely no judgement from this camp.
 But, as we cautiously step into summer and the lifting of lockdown, there’s no better time to prioritise your own health.
 The future’s bright, and now’s the time to ramp up that self-care and kick-start your summer health M.O.T – your body will thank you for it.